ninech/openshift-job-cleaner/README.md

 #### Max-age
 - For successful jobs the max-age is taken from completion
 - For failed jobs the max-age is taken from termination (and thus is affected by overall job timeout)

-#### Retention
-The number of containers newer than the max age to retain when cleaning

 ### Container config